bevyengine/bevy-website/content/learn/book/migration-guides/0.8-0.9/_index.md

 * Components are now a map keyed by type name rather than a list
 * Type information is now omitted when possible, making scenes much more compact

+Scenes serialized with Bevy 0.8 will need to be recreated, but it is possible to hand-edit scenes to match the new format.

+Here's an example scene in the old and new format:

 ```javascript
 // Old (Bevy 0.8)
 [